 This is the same little girl who frequently refers to herself as a “he” in the third person and wears boyish hand-me-downs from her older brother.
-You may find her playing trucks or digging in the dirt with bugs crawling on her.
+You may find her playing with trucks or digging in the dirt with bugs crawling on her.
 But she usually can be found dressed in pinks and purples, watching a princess story or playing with ponies.
-She’s comfortable in her skin being herself.
+She’s comfortable in her skin and being herself.

 So this is more about me.
 Because I’ve asked my daughter how it makes her feel when people in public assume she’s a little boy.

 “No, I like my haircut,” she said.
 Even while day-after-day the grocery checkout lady, the waitress, the stranger at the playground looks at a 4-year-old with short hair and assumes things.

 Sometimes we let it go.
 Especially with her older brother along, the concept of brother-sister comes up quickly.
 Or, when we’re ordering food, a simple “she’s going to have the chicken fingers” leads to a realization that the speaker has made the wrong guess.
 Some people are rightfully embarrassed and say so.

 No real harm.

 My older, wiser, more experienced brain understands the deeper implications, though.
 You’ve outwardly judged a tiny 4-year-old person based on exterior features.
 When in doubt, you defaulted to a list of easy, deeply held cultural assumptions about the way female beauty and personhood work.
 My daughter isn’t old enough to comprehend the full insult of how you’ve reduced her experience as a young woman to the way she comes off to strangers as feminine.